sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

    These files by default contain only the corresponding :mod:`sphinx.ext.autodoc` directive, but can be customized with templates.

+3. Optionally, the new :confval:`autosummary_recursion_limit` config value can be used to generate "stub" files recursively for packages.
+Warning: this will overwrite existing files for packages.

 .. rst:directive:: autosummary

    Insert a table that contains links to documented items, and a short summary